jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 6. If current_step is "critic_expert":
    - Get critic_prompt from config.system_prompt["critic_expert"]
 7. If current_step is invalid, raise RuntimeError
-8. Create system prompt using SystemMessage with critic_prompt content
+8. Create system prompt as list containing SystemMessage with critic_prompt content
 9. Get agent conversation history using get_agent_conversation function with current_step
-10. Convert agent messages to LangChain format and take only the last message
+10. Convert agent messages to LangChain format and take only the last message as a list
 11. Invoke LLM with system prompt concatenated with message history
-12. Validate response using validate_llm_response function
+12. Validate response using validate_llm_response function with config.output_schema.keys() and "critic" component name
 13. Store critic decision and feedback based on current step:
     - If critic_planner: store in critic_planner_decision and critic_planner_feedback
     - If critic_researcher: store in critic_researcher_decision and critic_researcher_feedback
     - If critic_expert: store in critic_expert_decision and critic_expert_feedback
-14. Compose agent message using compose_agent_message function with sender="critic", receiver="orchestrator", type="response", and content containing decision and feedback
+14. Compose agent message using compose_agent_message function with sender="critic", receiver="orchestrator", type="response", and formatted content string containing decision and feedback
-15. Send message using send_message function
+15. Send message using send_message function and assign returned state
 16. Log successful completion
 17. Return the updated state
 18. Return the inner critic_agent function